modulove/MVMNT/README.md

 # Features:

+- Precise control over the shape and rate of smooth random modulation
+- Adjustable intensity for fine-tuning randomness
 - Dual-Panel Design by [bkrsmdesign](https://www.instagram.com/bkrsmdesign/ "Sasha Kruse"):
   It comes with a flip panel, featuring the original SYNC MOD LFO on the backside.
   This dual-use design allows you to switch between the two modules, providing flexibility and added value.